-A plastic type of appliance that is used to relax the jaw muscles and/or prevent the teeth from wearing down due to bruxism (grinding), which typically occurs during sleep.
+A Night Guard is a plastic mouthguard appliance used to relax the jaw muscles and/or prevent the teeth from wearing down due to bruxism (grinding), which typically occurs during sleep.
 People who wake up with sore muscles, facial weakness, or a jaw that is “locked” are good candidates for this device.

-Tension and stress on jaw muscles and joints can be drastically reduced, thus prolonging their life and reducing or preventing progression of any orthodontic conditions
+- Can reduce tension and stress on jaw muscles and joints, prolonging their life and reducing or preventing progression of any orthodontic conditions

-One of the most substantial advantages of night guards is their ability to prevent and reduce fractures, premature tooth wear, chipping and loosening of teeth
+- Can help to prevent and reduce fractures, premature tooth wear, chipping, and loosening of teeth over time

-If you are in need of a night guard, your upper and lower impressions will be taken.
-The impressions will be sent to a lab who will make the nightguard.
-At your next appointment, we will make the necessary adjustments to ensure a correct fit to your bite.
+If you think wearing a Night Guard is right for you, the first step is to have Dr. Hamamoto get dental impressions of your upper and lower teeth.
+We will send the impressions to a lab that will make the Night Guard.
+At your next appointment, we will make the necessary adjustments to ensure a correct fit for your bite.